Research Data Management Guide: Overview

 Before Your Research Begins

-When do you start thinking about how to manage your data?
+When should you start thinking about how to manage your data?
 The best time to make (and write) a data management plan is during the planning or proposal stage of a research project.
-The plan is an opportunity for you to articulate to you and your collaborators on how data will be effectively managed.
+The plan is an opportunity for you to articulate to you and your collaborators on how data will be effectively managed and shared.
 An effective data management can lead to a more efficient, more sound and less stressful research process.

 In the case of a research proposal, this plan will show how you will meet a funding agency's data management and sharing policy for research results, as well as impress your peer reviewers with your comprehensiveness and thoughtfulness.